The substantial electron model is a theoretical model, which is

 on the described picture, nucleons are similar to neutron stars and electrons

-in the atom correspond to the disks, discovered near the X-ray pulsars, which are
+in the atom correspond to the disks, discovered near the X-ray pulsars, which

-the main candidates for magnetars.
-[4] Formation of
+are the main candidates for magnetars.
+[4] Formation

-magnetic fields and potentially positive electrical charge.
+strong magnetic fields and potentially positive electrical charge.

 The matter of disks near